Carson bandwidth rule

-In telecommunication, Carson's bandwidth rule defines the approximate bandwidth requirements of communications system components for a carrier signal that is frequency modulated by a continuous or broad spectrum of frequencies rather than a single frequency.
+In telecommunications, the Carson's bandwidth rule defines the approximate bandwidth requirements of communications system components for a carrier signal that is frequency modulated by a continuous or broad spectrum of frequencies rather than a single frequency.
 Carson's rule does not apply well when the modulating signal contains discontinuities, such as a square wave.
 Carson's rule originates from John Renshaw Carson's 1922 paper.

 Carson's bandwidth rule is expressed by the relation: